Live Chat Now

 Bachelor's Degree in Healthcare Administration

-Strongly emphasizing health services and administrative skills, our Bachelor’s Degree in Healthcare Administration with a Specialization in Healthcare Management is designed to help you develop the knowledge and skills to be effective in managing the delivery of care while controlling costs in a range of healthcare settings and administrative roles.
-Earned in a 100% online or hybrid format1, this bachelor’s degree specialization covers topics like key trends in health services management, hardware and software to manage patient records, understanding healthcare costs and expenditures, principles and strategies of healthcare marketing and more.
+Strongly emphasizing health services and administrative skills, our Bachelor’s Degree in Healthcare Administration now offers 3 specializations, allowing you to choose the area of business that is right for you.
+This degree program is designed to help you develop the knowledge and skills to be effective in managing the delivery of care while controlling costs in a range of healthcare settings and administrative roles.
+Earned in a 100% online or hybrid format1, these bachelor’s degree specializations cover topics like key trends in health services management, hardware and software to manage patient records, understanding healthcare costs and expenditures, principles and strategies of healthcare marketing and more.

 Graduate Certificate in Health Services Management